 This is a certified acupuncture and travel clinic.

 Broomfield Health & Human Services

 Individuals of all ages can receive general immunizations and travel immunizations at this clinic.
-They schedule by appointment M-F, with some late appointment days available.
+They schedule by appointment only.
 This clinic provides travel consultation, immunizations, malaria prescriptions, and treatment for Traveler’s Diarrhea.

 1925 West Mountain View Ave